GramAddict/docs/quickstart.md

 A0B1CD2345678901	device
 ```
 4. Proceed to set up your [configuration](configuration.md) (important).
-5. Finally, you can run the script:
+5. Finally, you can run the script from the location where you put the run.py file:
 ```
 python3 run.py --config username/config.yml
 ```